SatuKas/api/README.md

-# NestJS API Base Project 🚀
+# SatuKas API 🚀

-A robust and scalable NestJS starter template designed to kickstart your backend development with essential features pre-configured.
-This project serves as a solid foundation for building production-ready REST APIs with best practices and modern tooling.
+A robust and scalable REST API for SatuKas, a personal finance management application.
+Built with NestJS and modern best practices to provide secure and efficient financial data management.

 ## 📝 Summary

-This base project is crafted to accelerate your NestJS application development by providing a well-structured foundation with pre-implemented essential features.
-It's regularly maintained and updated to ensure compatibility with the latest dependencies and best practices.
+SatuKas API serves as the backend infrastructure for the SatuKas application, providing essential features for personal finance management including user authentication, transaction tracking, budgeting, and financial reporting capabilities.
+Built on top of NestJS with focus on security, scalability, and developer experience.

 ## 📑 Table of Contents